elasticsearch-dump/elasticsearch-dump/README.md

 --ignore-errors
                     Will continue the read/write loop on write error (default: false)
+--scrollId
+                    The last scroll Id returned from elasticsearch.
+                    This will allow dumps to be resumed used the last scroll Id & `scrollTime` has not expired.
 --scrollTime
                     Time the nodes will hold the requested search in order.
                     (default: 10m)